Old Fashioned Corn Beef Plate Pies

 I'm sure lots of you will remember Plate Pies.
 Years ago everybody used to make and eat plate pies and they're so easy, cheap to produce and look great!
 So here's a favourite recipe from my old nan, hope you enjoy it as much as we do!
+She used to call it her old fashioned corn beef pie, so I don't know how old it is!

-What is a Plate Pie?
+What is an Old Fashioned Plate Pie?

 A Plate Pie is quite simply, a pie made on a large dinner plate.
 They are also, sometimes, called a plate pasty.
 The plate needs to be an ovenproof plate, if you have any of those old fashioned enamel camping plates, they're great (you can get these from camping shops, charity shops, or even online on ebay or Amazon).